Using Genetic Sequencing and AI to Identify and Treat Schizophrenia

 What are some research challenges you’d like to overcome through this project?

-Dr. Nowakowski: Although hundreds of genetic mutations have been identified, it is unclear how these variants lead to neuropsychiatric symptoms.
+Dr. Nowakowski: Although researchers have identified hundreds of genetic mutations, we still don’t know how these variants produce neuropsychiatric symptoms.

-We have decided to focus our efforts on proteins, which are encoded by genes and disrupted by mutations, as biological ‘mediators’ of genetic risk.
-By studying how genetic mutations affect protein structure, function, localization, and interactions, we hope to pinpoint biochemical processes that could present new drug targets for these disorders.
+We focus on proteins—encoded by genes and disrupted by mutations—as key mediators of genetic risk.
+By examining how mutations change protein structure, function, localization, and interactions, we aim to identify biochemical processes that could serve as new drug targets.

-We are also excited to work with researchers who develop new technologies that will allow us to probe deeper into the inner workings of the brain to better understand how and why neurodevelopmental disorders and schizophrenia arise in the first place.
+We are also collaborating with researchers developing new technologies that let us probe the brain more deeply, helping us uncover how and why neurodevelopmental disorders and schizophrenia emerge.

 Alternatively, what are the ways in which this research could change the way this disease is considered or studied by other scientists?